 Water-resistant, breathable upper:

-The wearers feet are kept dry and are able to breathe with the water-resistant, breathable upper.
+The wearers feet are kept dry and are allowed to breathe with the water-resistant, breathable upper.

 The lining of the uppers is seamless, reducing the risk of rubbing which can create sores.